 As acknowledged in this case, measures that may be less intrusive on the personal liberty of individuals and which may result in less dangerous conditions should be used first.
 While the decision in R (Moos and McClure) v Commissioner of Police for the Metropolis was overturned, the comments provide a potential benchmark that could be utilised before the use of a kettle.
 Such a benchmark and limitation would reduce the broad use of the technique, minimising the risks associated with the technique and ensuring that the right to freedom of political communication is upheld.

 Although police claim that kettling is a necessary technique to reduce the threat of violence, in reality it is yet another use of force tactic that serves their operational objectives to control a protest rather than anything to do with public safety.
 Kettling is used to control and contain protests that police perceive to be uncooperative or defiant.
 Its use impacts directly upon people’s ability to protest in public space and it effectively suppresses the freedom of political expression and the right to assemble.

 Kettling should hence be strongly condemned by all those who value these rights and it should not be used in a state which has a Charter to specifically protect them.

-is an independent volunteer group of lawyers, human rights advocates, law students, and para-legals.
-MALS trains and fields Legal Observer Teams at protest events, monitors and reports on policing at activist events, provides training and advice to activist groups on legal support structures, and develops and distributes legal resources for positive social movements.
-MALS works in conjunction with law firms, community legal centres, and a range of local, national and international human rights agencies.
-We stand up for civil & political rights.
-Learn More
+is an independent volunteer group of lawyers, human rights advocates, law students and para-legals.
+MALS trains and fields Legal Observer Teams at protest events, provides training and advice to activist groups on legal support structures, and develops and distributes legal resources for social movements.
+MALS works in conjunction with law firms, community legal centres, and a range of local, national, and international human rights agencies.
+We stand up for civil and political rights.